-Adding 30 minutes of moderate-intensity exercise to your daily routine can reduce the risk of dying of heart disease, stroke, colon cancer, diabetes, and high blood pressure.
-Research indicates that it also helps to control weight; contributes to healthy bones, muscles, and joints; reduces falls among older adults; helps to relieve the pain of arthritis; reduces symptoms of anxiety and depression; and is associated with better sleep as well as fewer hospitalizations, physician visits, and medications.
+Adding 30 minutes of moderate-intensity exercise to your daily routine can reduce the risk of heart disease, stroke, colon cancer, diabetes, and high blood pressure.
+Research indicates that exercise helps control weight, contributes to healthy bones, muscles, and joints, reduces falls among older adults, and helps to relieve arthritis pain.
+Exercise also reduces symptoms of anxiety and depression and is associated with better sleep.[viii]

-Everyone can benefit from regular physical exercise, and regardless of age or fitness level, it’s never too late to start exercising.
-You don’t need to be an athlete, and the activity you choose doesn’t need to be strenuous, to involve a gym membership, or to be competitive.
-The point is simply to get moving, to modestly elevate your heart-rate, and to keep it elevated during the course of the activity period.
+Everyone can benefit from regular physical exercise, and regardless of age or fitness level, it’s never too late to start.
+You don’t need to be an athlete, and the activity you choose doesn’t need to be strenuous, involve a gym membership, or be competitive.
+The point is simply to get moving, elevate your heart rate, and keep it elevated during the course of the activity period.

 Most people believe that they are getting more exercise in the course of their daily lives than they actually are.
-Experts advise adults to engage in moderate-intensity physical activities – like walking, biking, swimming, mowing the lawn, or dancing – for at least 30 minutes on 5 or more days of the week or in vigorous-intensity physical activity – like high-impact aerobics, jogging or running, uphill biking, or continuous lap swimming – for at least 20 minutes on 3 or more days per week.
-But if you can’t do that, remember that any exercise is better than none at all.
-Start slow, and build up to longer exercise sessions as you gain more fitness.
+Experts advise adults to engage in moderate-intensity physical activities – like walking, biking, swimming, mowing the lawn, or dancing – for at least 30 minutes on 5 or more days of the week.
+Alternatively, experts advise vigorous-intensity physical activity – like high-impact aerobics, jogging or running, uphill biking, or swimming laps – for at least 20 minutes on 4 or more days per week.
+In addition to aerobic activities, it is important to include muscle-strengthening activities that include lifting weights, doing sit-ups, or doing yoga.[ix]
+If you can’t do all that, remember that any exercise is better than none at all.
+Find ways to exercise as you go about your daily tasks.
+Take the stairs instead of the elevator.
+Walk instead of driving as much as you can.
+Start slow and build up to longer exercise sessions.

 6. Limit your sun exposure

-Melanoma is the most common cancer among people 25 to 29 years old.
-But skin cancer can be prevented through the consistent use of sun protection (even on cloudy days) and the avoidance of artificial sources of UV radiation such as tanning beds and sun lamps.
-For more information on sun safety click here.
+Skin cancer can be prevented by consistently using sun protection (even on cloudy days) and avoiding artificial sources of UV radiation such as tanning beds and sun lamps.
+To learn more about sun safety, read this article.

 7. Take advantage of effective disease screening

-In spite of our best efforts to stay healthy, diseases may develop.
-But early detection can make a tremendous difference in our health and our lives.
-There are several screening tests – such as mammograms, Pap smears, colonoscopy, and cholesterol and blood pressure checks – that the US Preventive Services Task Force recommends because the health conditions they can detect can be more easily and more successfully treated if they are detected early.
+In spite of our best efforts to stay healthy, we may all develop diseases.
+But early detection can make a tremendous difference in how well diseases are treated.
+The US Preventive Services Task Force recommends several screening tests including mammograms, pap smears, colonoscopy, and cholesterol and blood pressure checks to detect and treat early signs of disease.

 Making it happen

-A first step to successful lifestyle change is to make an honest assessment of how your habits match the steps toward healthy living recommended here.
-Figuring out where you realistically need to concentrate your efforts is essential to improving your health.
+It is important to make an honest assessment about your health habits, because deciding where you realistically need to concentrate your efforts is essential to improving your health.

-Turning good intentions into action isn’t always as easy as we’d like it to be – but it can be done.
-Start small if you need to, and take it one step at a time.
-In the beginning, following any of these “simple” suggestions is likely to require a good deal of effort, some willpower, and a real commitment to make some long-term changes in priorities.
+Take these suggestions one step at a time, and remember that improving your health comes with a great deal of effort, willpower, and a real commitment to make long-term changes in your health.
 Remember that you don’t have to do it all at once, and that an occasional lapse doesn’t mean you can’t start again.
-Every change gets easier as it becomes more firmly incorporated into your familiar routine.
+Every change becomes easier as it becomes more firmly incorporated into your familiar routine.

-The resources listed in each of the sections above, along with the information you can find about the US government’s Healthy People initiative, can provide you with some valuable assistance to get started and keep moving toward a healthier lifestyle and longer life.
-The payoff will certainly be worth the effort.
+The resources listed in each of the sections above can provide you with some valuable assistance to get started and keep moving toward a healthier lifestyle and longer life.
+The results will certainly be worth the effort.